 The study of climate change risks, threats and opportunities was carried out with an external expert company, according to the proprietary AXIS® methodology, which is a variant of the consultant's MAX® (Materiality Assessment Matrix) methodology, adapted to a two- and three-criteria risk study.
-The analysis of climate risks is carried out in three stages:
+The analysis of climate risks is carried out in three stages: analysis in the comparison group, questionnaire survey of the expert group, calculation and categorisation of results.

-occurrence, the severity, i.e. the weight of potential negative or positive effects should they materialise, and the time horizon.
+The research methodology assigns values to each opportunity and threat in three dimensions: the probability of their occurrence, the severity, i.e. the weight of potential negative or positive effects should they materialise, and the time horizon.
 Classification follows, inter alia, the TCFD guidelines.